isecurefi/wscli-php/README.md

 ```

 NOTE: *On the other parts than `account` and `session` the SDK is basically
-on the same level Swagger generated SDK.
+on the same level OpenAPI 2.0 generated SDK.
 However, on the `files` API,
 the SDK adds support for downloading set of files similar to the
 listing files API.
 It just downloads file one by one using the
 corresponding `downloadFile` API and by first calling `listFiles`.*